yagnadeepxo/challenge/full-stack-challenge/README.md

    - Provide working deployed link (Vercel for frontend, vercel for backend and any free service for db).

 ### Evaluation Criteria
-1. **Functionality:** Completeness and correctness of the dashboard and portfolio features.
+1. **Functionality:** Completeness and correctness of all features.
 2. **Code Quality:** Clean, well-documented, and maintainable code.
-This also includes:
+This also includes making regular git commits
- - Regular git commits
+3. **Data Fetching:** Efficient data fetching and rendering.
-3. **Performance:** Efficient data fetching and rendering.
+4. **State Management:** Effective state management.
-4. **User Experience:** Responsive design and smooth interactions.
+5. **User Experience:** Responsive design and smooth interactions.
-5. **Blockchain Integration:** Correct and secure integration with the Web3 wallet and blockchain data.
+6. **Blockchain Integration:** Correct and secure integration with the Web3 wallet and blockchain data.
-6. **Architecture:** Proper use of the router-controller-service pattern, grouped by resource.
+7. **Architecture:** Proper use of the router-controller-service pattern, grouped by resource.

 This challenge assesses your ability to build a full-stack application with real-time data fetching and blockchain integration.
 Good luck!